Khmer Krom: Absorption of the Mekong Delta by Vietnam

 In the 17th century a weakened Khmer state left the Mekong Delta poorly administered after repeated wars with Siam.
 Concurrently Vietnamese refugees fleeing the Trịnh–Nguyễn War in Vietnam migrated into the area.
 In 1623 Cambodian king Chey Chettha II (1618–1628) officially sanctioned the Vietnamese immigrants to operate a custom house at Prey Nokor, then a small fishing village.
 The settlement steadily grew, soon becoming a major regional port, attracting even more settlers.

 In 1698 the Nguyễn Lords of Huế commissioned Nguyễn Hữu Cảnh, a Vietnamese noble, to organize the territory along Vietnamese administrative lines, thus de facto detaching it from the Kingdom of Cambodia and incorporating it into Vietnam.

 With the loss of the port of Prey Nokor, then renamed Saigon, Cambodia's control of the area grew increasingly tenuous while increasing waves of Vietnamese settlers to the Delta isolated the Khmer of the Mekong Delta from the Cambodian kingdom.
 By 1757 the Vietnamese had absorbed the provinces of Psar Dèk (renamed Sa Đéc in Vietnamese) on the Mekong itself, and Moat Chrouk (Vietnamized to Châu Đốc) on the Bassac River.

-After establishment of the Nguyễn dynasty, emperor Minh Mạng imposed compulsory assimilation policies upon the Khmer, such as forcing them to adopt Sino-Vietnamese surnames, culture, and clothing.
-Minh Mang sinicized ethnic minorities including the Cambodians, in line with Confucianism as he diffused Vietnamese culture with China's Han civilization using the term Han people 漢人 for the Vietnamese.
-Minh Mang declared that "We must hope that their barbarian habits will be subconsciously dissipated, and that they will daily become more infected by Han [Sino-Vietnamese] customs."
-These policies were directed at the Khmer and hill tribes.